wp-plugins/revisr/README.md

 This issue can be avoided entirely by using SSH to authenticate, which is recommended in most cases.
 If using SSH, you will need to generate a SSH key on the server and add it to the remote repository (Bitbucket and Github both support SSH).

 It is also adviseable to add Revisr to the gitignore file via the settings page to make sure that reverts don't rollback the plugins' functionality.

 ## Changelog ##

+#### 1.9.2 ####
+* Improved error handling for commits, pushes, and pulls
+* Fixed bug with saving Git username
+* Fixed CSS issue with viewing untracked tables after importing

+#### 1.9.1 ####
+* Fixed bug with "Import Pushes" checkbox not showing after saving
+* Fixed bug with saving some settings in Windows
+* Fixed CSS issue when viewing a branch with no commits
+* Small cleanup

 #### 1.9 ####
 * Added support for multiple commit authors
-* Added support for custom WordPress file structures
+* Added basic support for custom WordPress file structures
 * Added support for PHP autoloading when available
 * Added pagination to the "Recent Activity" table on the dashboard page
 * Added "Debug" page to the "Revisr Settings" page
 * Fixed bug with viewing diffs in Firefox
 * Fixed potential XSS and user escalation vulnerabilities, props @jdgrimes
 * General UI improvements
 * General performance improvements